johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

 that it provides seamless support for all OCS Amiga screen modes in a *single* shader (320&times;256 Low Res, 640&times;256 High Res, 320&times;512 Low Res Laced, 640&times;512 High Res Laced, and naturally all their overscanned and NTSC variants).
-The interlace flicker is not emulated, but probably that's for the best.
-This thing handles everything you throw at it, including low-res/hi-res split-screen games (e.g Lemmings, Shadow of the Beast, Apidya, Agony, all Magnetic Scrolls adventures, etc.)
+This thing handles _everything_ you throw at it, including interlaced modes and low-res/hi-res split-screen games (e.g Lemmings, Shadow of the Beast, Apidya, Agony, all Magnetic Scrolls adventures, etc.)

 {{< figure name="img/scapeghost.jpg" nameSmall="img/scapeghost-small.jpg"